learn-co-curriculum/phase-4-rails-routing-basics-lab/README.md

 ### Index Route

 - Create a route for making a `GET` request to `/students`
-- Generate a `StudentsController` with an `index` action for handling the route
+- Generate a `StudentsController` with an `index` action for handling the route;
+  don't forget to pass the `--no test framework` argument!
 - In the `index` action, return JSON data representing a list of all the students